Overwatering Cast Iron Plant: The Fastest Route to a Slow Decline

 Prevention

-- Calibrate watering to every 2–3 weeks in summer and every 4–6 weeks in winter as a starting schedule, then adjust based on soil checks
+- Calibrate watering to every 2–3 weeks in summer and every 4–6 weeks in winter as a starting schedule, then adjust based on soil checks rather than the calendar alone

 - Remember that this plant tolerates drought far better than wet soil — when in doubt, don't water